Ryan S-C: Development

 The Ryan S-C was a low-wing cantilever monoplane with a fixed tailwheel landing gear, designed to be an up-market version of the Ryan S-T trainer.
 The prototype first flew in 1937, and had a nose-mounted 150 hp (112 kW) Menasco inline piston engine.
 Production aircraft were fitted with a 145 hp (108 kW) Warner Super Scarab radial engine.
 With the company's involvement in producing trainer aircraft for the United States military, the S-C was not seriously marketed, and only 11 complete SCs (s/n 202 through 212) were built, all delivered in 1938; two more were later assembled from parts (s/n 213 in 1941 and s/n 214 in 1959).
 At least one example – probably as many as five, s/n 202, 203, 207, 211 and 212 – were impressed into service with the Civil Air Patrol, auxiliary of the United States Army Air Forces for anti-submarine patrol and warfare duties on the East coast of the US, and was designated the L-10.
 At the start of the 21st Century, four examples were still airworthy in the United States.

+According to Cassagneres, "The spar did not run as one unit throughout the span.
+The metal 'monocoque spar,' as it was sometimes termed, was developed by Ryan and patented by him.
+Actually, the spar embodied the full forward third portion of the wing.
+This leading edge area was assembled as a single unit with major stresses, carried by the outer skin.
+It was further stiffened by nose ribs and single vertical webs located about one third of the chord.
+Thus the entire forward portion of the wing formed a light but strong tapered box spar.
+A single perforated dural belly flap of split type, beneath the wing at a point about one-third back from the leading edge, was a new approach to the landing problem."